 1991 MFA, Hunter College, New York.

-Currently heads the post graduate visual arts program at HaMidrasha College of Art, and teaches at the Bezalel Art Academy, Jerusalem.
+A professor at HaMidrasha College of Art, Kfar-Saba, and at the Bezalel Art Academy of Arts and Design, Jerusalem.

 ONE PERSON EXHIBITIONS